Check Availability

 Tea, coffee, toast, omelet, porridge with honey, soups, and other foods are breakfast items for you.
 For lunch, you'll get Thukpa, Spaghetti, Pizza, Sandwiches, and Nepali Dal Bhat, which contains rice, vegetables, lentil soups, and pickles.
 The meal menu for dinner will be similar to that of lunch.

 Sleeping at Everest Base Camp overnight can be risky without proper plans and logistics.
-Hence, to minimize the potential risk, Sublime Trails commits the 100% arrangements of safety materials like bottled oxygen, nutritious meals, warm overnight sleeping bags, tents at secured places, far from avalanche-prone areas and much more.
+Hence, to minimize the potential risk, Sublime Trails commits the 100% arrangements of safety materials like bottled oxygen, nutritious meals, warm overnight sleeping bags, tents at secured places, far from avalanche-prone areas, and much more.

 Our primary concern is the safety and security of clients joining the Overnight Sleeping at Everest Base Camp trek.
 Hence, our expert guides and porters will assist you throughout the trip.
 If necessary, proper medical attention during emergencies with helicopter evacuation will always be within reach.

-The baggage weight limit for airlines and porters
+Baggage weight limit for airlines and porters

 We recommend you carry a medium-lightweight backpack that can accommodate approximately 10kg of gear and essentials.
 You don't need a porter if you include your bags within this weight limit and can take the backpack the entire trekking period.
 But if you can't, then you have to get a porter.

 In the Sleeping at Everest Base Camp trek, we provide one porter for two trekkers.
 In this way, a porter carries not more than 30kg of two on shared.
 But, if the weight limit crosses 30 kilograms, you must hire a new porter, and the expense will increase.
+If you need help packing for the trek, read our detailed packing checklist for Everest trekking.

-Similarly, the airlines allow a 15kg baggage weight limit for trekkers at the airport, 10kg on a backpack and 5kg on hand carry.
+Similarly, the airlines allow a 15kg baggage weight limit for trekkers at the airport, 10kg on a backpack, and 5kg on hand carry.
 For weight exceeding the limit, airlines charge fees as per their policies.

 Make a decent plan on what to carry and what not to carry based on your preferences.